 It might surprise to realize that the US is only second on the list in terms of population (300,007,997) behind India which has a population of 1,103,600,000.

-Obviously not every one of the 2,174,387,694 people in these 74 countries speak English even though it’s an official language.
+Obviously, not every one of the 2,174,387,694 people in these 74 countries speaks English even though it’s an official language.

 But the same is true of the U.S.

-Using thenumbers we can see that the United States only makes up 13.79% of the English speaking world.
+Using the Wikipedia numbers we can see that the United States only makes up 13.79% of the English-speaking world.

 Now, the United States may be the biggest internet using country in the world with 69.9% penetration, but it still only accounts for 18.9% of the worlds total internet users (assuming everybody with internet access actually uses the internet).

 Or how about India which has over 800 million more people than the US does and only 3.5% penetration.
-When India reaches the the same levels of penetration it will account for over 789 million internet users.
+When India reaches similar levels of penetration it will account for over 789 million internet users.

-You see, the U.S is just a small part of the internet and as other countries catch up in terms on internet penetration the U.S. centric nature of the web will disappear.
+You see, the U.S is just a small part of the internet and as other countries catch up in terms of internet penetration the U.S. centric nature of the web will disappear.

-U.S internet users need to learn this, and learn it quick.
-The internet does not exist just for the U.S. and it has grown far beyond it’s humble beginnings to become something that no country or nation can or should claim as theirs.
+U.S internet users need to come to terms with this, and quickly.
+The internet does not exist just for the U.S. and it has grown far beyond its humble beginnings to become something that no country or nation can or should claim as theirs.

-An internet just for the xenophobic section of U.S. internet users so they can be safe in their delusional paranoia and self imposed exile from the rest of the world.
+We should build an an internet just for the xenophobic section of U.S. internet users so they can be safe in their delusional paranoia and self-imposed exile from the rest of the world.

 You can even call it AmericaNet if it makes you feel more patriotic and safe!